-- Pain Medication: You will be given a • prescription of pain medication at your pre-operative appointment.
+- Pain Medication: You will be given a prescription of pain medication at your pre-operative appointment.
 You should have this prescription filled in time for surgery, but do NOT take this medication prior to your surgery.
 You may take an over the counter anti-inflammatory medication (Ibuprofen or Advil, up to 600mg up to 3 times daily) after surgery in addition to your pain medication, unless you have a history of stomach ulcers.
-If you are not taking pain medication, you can still take an anti-inflammatory medication for inflammation, pain and swelling.
-Do not drive while taking Narcotic pain medication. - Antibiotic: You may also be given a prescription for an antibiotic.
-This is to be taken after surgery every 6 hours until gone unless otherwise instructed. - Aspirin: You should take 1 regular strength Aspirin (325mg) daily for 1 month postoperatively in place of 1 dose of antiinflammatory medication to decrease your risk of blood clots.
+If you are not taking pain medication, you can still take an anti-inflammatory medication for inflammation, pain and swelling. - Antibiotic: You will also be given a prescription for an antibiotic.
+This is ttaken after surgery every 6 hours until gone unless otherwise instructed. - Aspirin: You should take 1 regular strength Aspirin (325mg) daily for 1 month postoperatively in place of 1 dose of anti-inflammatory medication to decrease your risk of blood clots.
 If you are currently on any blood thinning medications (Coumadin, Warfarin, etc.) or have a medical condition where you cannot take this medication, you will need to discuss this prior to surgery.